filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 Once Lotus is synced, it will learn about new blocks as they are mined for every epoch and verify them accordingly.
 Every epoch might see a variable number of mined blocks.

-Filecoin's blockchain grows relatively fast, so a full sync will take long time.
+Filecoin's blockchain grows relatively fast, so a full sync will take a long time.
 For this reason, Lotus offers a faster way to sync using trusted state snapshots.
 There are two types of snapshot available:

 | Name                                 | Description | End height    | Message start height        | State start height          |
 | ------------------------------------ | ----------- | ------------- | --------------------------- | --------------------------- |